dingkeyue/eba/README.md

 # eba
-Summary statistics of rare variant-based association testing for Ebstein's anomaly
+Summary statistics of rare variant-based association testing for Ebstein's anomaly.
+Please download the file of 'eba_asso_sumstats.tar.gz' and uncompress.